SamJoan/droopescan/README.md

 http://192.168.1.2/drupal/	example.org
 </pre>

-PS: It is quite tempting to test whether the scanner works for a particular CMS by scanning the official site (e.g. wordpress.org for wordpress), but the official sites rarely run vainilla installations of their respective CMS or do unorthodox things.
-For example, wordpress.org runs the bleeding edge version of wordpress, which will not be identified as wordpress by `droopescan`.
+It is quite tempting to test whether the scanner works for a particular CMS by scanning the official site (e.g. `wordpress.org` for `wordpress`), but the official sites rarely run vainilla installations of their respective CMS or do unorthodox things.
+For example, `wordpress.org` runs the bleeding edge version of `wordpress`, which will not be identified as wordpress by `droopescan` at all because the checksums do not match any known wordpress version.

 ## Authentication.